 Side sleepers and pressure-sensitive sleepers

-If your shoulder or hip gets sore first, start with materials that improve pressure spread: memory foam, higher-quality polyfoam, latex, or a hybrid with a real comfort system.
+If you are shopping specifically as a side sleeper, start with materials that improve pressure spread: memory foam, higher-quality polyfoam, latex, or a hybrid with a real comfort system.
 A thin, taut surface usually fails this group because pressure builds faster at prominent joints.

 Back sleepers and people managing back pain